Tutorial videos in hours not days

 After ngram

 Same messy recording.
 You upload it to ngram.
 The false starts vanish.
 Smart zoom lands on every click automatically.
-Captions appear, synced and styled.
+Cursor emphasis makes every drag and hover visible on small screens.
+Captions appear, synced and styled to the channel brand.
 Two hours after uploading, a polished tutorial is ready to publish.

-By Friday you are behind schedule again.
+By Friday you're behind schedule again.
+The next two tutorials are raw screen recordings sitting in the inbox folder.
 You post an apology in the community tab.
-Your audience understands, but they also found someone else who posts every Tuesday without fail.
+Your audience understands, but they also subscribed to a creator who posts every Tuesday without fail — and the algorithm starts feeding new viewers there instead of to you.

 Under 2 hours